mwpastore/wordpress-add-headers/readme.txt

 == Changelog ==

+= Notice about getting support =

+For faster communication please feel free to post your questions, suggestions, bug reports, feature requests in the [issue tracker](https://github.com/gnotaras/wordpress-add-headers/issues) at Github.

+= Changelog Entries =

 Please check out the changelog of each release by following the links below.
 You can also check the [roadmap](http://www.codetrax.org/projects/wp-add-headers/roadmap "Add-Headers Roadmap") regarding future releases of the plugin.

 - [2.0.0](http://www.codetrax.org/versions/313)
  - IMPORTANT CHANGE OF THE DEFAULT FUNCTIONALITY: Since the v2.0.0 major release, no page is allowed to be cached by default.
 Caching needs to be enabled by [configuring](http://www.codetrax.org/projects/wp-add-headers/wiki/Configuration) the plugin.
  - Improved the header generation mechanism.
+(New header array format: `['HEADER_NAME'] => 'HEADER_VALUE'`)
  - Added the `remove_pre_existing_headers` option.
 When enabled, it instructs the plugin to clear any preexisting ETag, Last-Modified, Expires, Cache-Control and Pragma headers before sending its own headers, according to the user defined options.
  - Other minor fixes and improvements.
 - [1.2.1](http://www.codetrax.org/versions/243)